 Barnstaple is the largest town in North Devon.
 Once a major trading port, it's a friendly town with many fine old buildings and a traditional covered Pannier Market.
-Barnstaple is a good base for exploring North Devon's brilliant beaches and the 180-mile Tarka Trail.
-The train ride to Exeter on the scenic Tarka Line is pretty too.
+Northern Devon boasts some of the country's finest surfing beaches and the beautiful landscape of Exmoor National Park.
+There's also the 180-mile walking and cycling Tarka Trail, and excellent rail links to Exeter via the scenic Tarka Line.